 Serviceseditor.com is a simple, free website containing a list of Windows Services.
 Out of this list you can edit and remove a Windows service you do not need thus creating a kind of virtual, customized operating system.
 At this point, click the submit button and the website will return you with a .reg file.
 You won’t have to install or edit anything.
 By clicking the .reg file the system will change (on or off) the services accordingly to your previous choices.
 A very simple choice to those users who want to decide and know what windows services are running on their machine!

 Tags: hack, web utility, Windows 7, Windows Vista, Windows XP

-- editing or removing a windows service
+- windows service edit

 - How to Change and Use Timezone (Tzutil) in Windows 7

 - Enhance the Security of your Login Password in Windows 7

 - How to Activate Hardware Acceleration and WebGL in Opera 12

 - Fix “This PC Doesn’t Meet System Requirements.
 If You Want to Install Windows 8, You May Have to Upgrade…” Error